 “Zinc plays a dual role as it is an activator of enzymes, so an adequate amount needs to be present to balance hormone levels.
 Also, a zinc deficiency can lower pregnancy rates and decrease viable embryos per flush or aspiration.
 Nutrition is a complex puzzle. it is hard to figure out what you need in your program, but it is worth the time and investment.
 If you’re not sure, use a highly-fortified free-choice mineral,” Graves said.

 Although Graves recommends feeding a high-quality mineral program year-round, she understands not everyone does that.
 However, she highly recommends those who are about to flush a donor or implant eggs, start their cows on a good mineral program at least 30 days in advance, but preferably 60 days prior to their ART service.
 Since nutrition is so important to the reproductive health of donor and recipient cows, the VitaFerm® Concept•Aid® line is the ideal mineral package to offer to cows pre-breeding all the way through calving for optimum reproductive health.
 Concept•Aid is specifically designed for reproductive success when fed 60 days pre-calving through 60 days post-breeding.
 It contains organic copper, zinc and manganese to ensure maximum bioavailability of nutrients to the animal, and high levels of vitamin E and selenium to promote optimized fertility.
-Like all VitaFerm products, its key ingredient is Amaferm®, a precision prebiotic research-proven to increase the energy available to the animal resulting in more milk production as well as to the ability to initiate and maintain pregnancy and fertility all while impacting intake, digestibility and absorption.
+Like all VitaFerm products, its key ingredient is Amaferm®, is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.

 Another important consideration in addition to making sure both your donor and recipient cows are on a high plane of nutrition, is that they are in good condition.
 A donor cow should be gradually gaining and at a body condition score of 4-6.
 The recips can stand to be slightly thinner than the donors, but still at a BCS of 4-5.